The NeuralNET cerebral palsy pilot study is a research study looking for rare genetic changes in a child’s DNA which can cause cerebral palsy.

 Who can take part?

-For this pilot study, only children with cerebral palsy in neurology / specialist clinics at one of the three participating NHS Trusts (Cambridgeshire Community Services NHS Trust, East Suffolk and North Essex NHS Foundation Trust, and Newcastle Hospitals NHS Foundation Trust) who have been invited by their doctor can take part.
+For this pilot study, only children with cerebral palsy in neurology / specialist clinics at one of the participating NHS Trusts (Cambridgeshire Community Services NHS Trust, East Suffolk and North Essex NHS Foundation Trust, Newcastle Hospitals NHS Foundation Trust and Bedfordshire Hospitals NHS Foundation Trust) who have been invited by their doctor can take part.

 Once this pilot study has ended, the results will be used to design a larger study that will involve more children and include other NHS Trusts around the country.